tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/docker.md

  python3.9 python3-dev python3-pip r-base
 RUN ln -s /usr/bin/python3 /usr/bin/python

-# Set container's working directory
+# Set container's working directory - this is arbitrary but needs to be "the same" as the one you later use to transfer files out of the docker image
 WORKDIR /docker_rpy

 # Copy files and directory structure to working directory